Elastic and resonance structures of the nucleon from hadronic tensor in lattice QCD: implications for neutrino-nucleon scattering and hadron physics: Matrix elements extraction for the elastic and transition form factors

-As discussed in Sec.~\ref{sec:HT}, we have chosen to fix the temporal position of the first current at $t_1=4$ in the lattice units.
+As discussed in Sec.~\ref{sec:HT}, we have chosen to fix the temporal position of the first current at $t_1-t_0=4$ in lattice unit.
 However, it is essential to ascertain whether the potential contamination arising from the excited states, originating from the temporal separation between the nucleon source and the first current at $t_1$, remains sufficiently small.
 This determination is crucial to justify our decision to maintain $t_1$ at a specific value for subsequent analysis.
-To address this concern, we calculate the matrix elements at two different momentum transfers, $\vec{q}=(0,0,1)$ and $(0,1,2)$, and investigate the level of excited-state contamination as a function of temporal separations between the nucleon source and the first current, specifically by varying the position of the first current at $t_1=4,5,6$ both for the current insertions at the $u$ and $d$-quark propagators.
-Fig.~\ref{fig:t1dependence} clearly illustrates that the excited-state contamination stemming from the nucleon source to the first current is nearly negligible.
-Moreover, the matrix elements remain consistent across different values of $t_1$ with respect to $\tau$.
-Consequently, this validates our choice of $t_1=4$ for use in subsequent analyses.
+To address this concern, we calculate the matrix elements at two different momentum transfers, $\vec{q}=(0,0,1)$ and $(0,1,2)$, and investigate the level of excited-state contamination as a function of temporal separations between the nucleon source and the first current, specifically by varying the position of the first current at $t_1-t_0=4,5,6$ both for the current insertions at the $u$- and $d$-quark propagators.

+The results for the three $t_1-t_0$ are shown in Fig.~\ref{fig:t1dependence}.
+By virtue of the fact that there are no discernible differences within errors in these three cases, it illustrates that the excited-state contamination stemming from the nucleon source to the first current is nearly negligible.
+For a better illustration, in the third row of Fig.~\ref{fig:t1dependence}, we zoom in on the data points for the $u$- and $d$-quark matrix elements for the momentum transfer $\vec{q}=(0,1,2)$ in the range $\tau=5-14$.
+The agreement among data points for different values of $t_1-t_0$ indicates that excited-state contamination has minimal dependence on the temporal separation between the nucleon source and the first current insertion for a fixed source-sink separation of the nucleon.
+Consequently, this validates our choice of $t_1-t_0=4$ for use in subsequent analyses.

+We show two examples of exponential fits according to the fit Eq.~\eqref{eq:W4} in Fig.~\ref{fig:Mefffit} below for the determination of the form factors.
+In order to demonstrate that the excited state contamination is not sensitive to the source sink-separation for this calculation, in the second row of Fig.~\ref{fig:Mefffit}, we zoom in on the data points for the range $\tau=4-15$ and show that within error bars, the data points are in very good agreement.